vmlens/vmlens/docs/warnings.md

     messageId
     firstParam

 # Display

 all occoured warnings will be displayed some, e.g. blocked influence the selection of a run, boolean flag shouldBeShownBecauseOfWarning all other not

+# Implementation

+Constants only in bootstrap
+converting from constant to scala classes in sync bug here we also store the labels